 4. Celebrate yourself.
 Every dang day.

 There is only one you.
 Repeating due to the importance of the message: There is only one you.
-You have unique thoughts, feelings, talents and ideas.
+You have unique thoughts, feelings, talents, and ideas.
 You have key opinions, questions and methods that this world needs.
 Remember that, every time you start your day.
-No one else can walk through this world as you.
+No one else can walk through this world like you.
 Celebrate that fact!

 5. Ensure you’re with a healthy, confidence-fueling tribe.